boazsegev/plezi-website/README.md

 # Contributing

-When submitting guides and demo code, please submit them as github flavored markdown files (`demo.md`).
+When submitting guides and demo code, please submit them as github flavored markdown files, with the html type signature (`demo.html.md`).